akofman/cordova-plugin-permissionScope/README.md

 PermissionScope.requestEventsPermission();
 ```
-Here is what you should obtain if the permission has not been granted :
+Here is what you obtain if the permission has not been granted :

 ![](https://cloud.githubusercontent.com/assets/579922/15592735/7da12b86-23a6-11e6-8a1b-a9d995d5e4a8.jpg)